Xatta-Trone/gre-words-collection/readme.md

 # GRE Words Collection [8240 Unique words]
+## The largest collection of GRE words from various sources as far as I know

 You will find a combined list of words, curated from following word-lists [word count]: